Big Five personality traits: Romantic relationships

-Personality theory
+Critique

+The Big Five model has been subjected to considerable critical scrutiny in a number of published studies.
+(Note: Attributed to multiple sources:) One prominent critic of the model has been Jack Block at the University of California, Berkeley.
+In response to Block, the model was defended in a paper published by Costa and McCrae.
+This was followed by a number of published critical replies from Block.

+The main criticism of the Big Five traits is that they do not explain enough of human personality.
+Some psychologists feel it neglects other domains of personality, such as religiosity, manipulativeness/machiavellianism, honesty, sexiness/seductiveness, thrift, conservatism, masculinity/femininity, snobbishness, egotism, sense of humour, and risk-taking/thrill-seeking.
+Dan P. McAdams has called the Big Five a "psychology of the stranger", because they refer to traits that are relatively easy to observe in a stranger; other aspects of personality that are more privately held or more context-dependent are excluded from the Big Five.
+Block has pointed to several less-recognized but successful efforts to specify aspects of character not subsumed by the model.
+It has been argued the Big Five may account for as little as 56% of the normal personality trait sphere.
+Studies indicate that the Big Five traits are not as powerful in predicting and explaining actual behaviour as the more fine-grained facets or primary traits.

 In his 1968 book Personality and Assessment, Walter Mischel asserted that personality instruments could not predict behavior with a correlation of more than 0.3.
 Social psychologists like Mischel argued that attitudes and behavior were not stable, but varied with the situation.
 Scientists such as Mischel claimed predicting behavior from personality instruments was impossible.
 However, during the 1980s, emerging methodologies increasingly confirmed personality theories.
 Though generally failing to predict single instances of behavior, researchers found that they could predict patterns of behavior by aggregating large numbers of observations.
 As a result, correlations between personality and behavior increased substantially, and it became clear that "personality" did in fact exist.

-The Five-Factor model remains a cornerstone in personality research, constantly being updated and refined.
-Experts generally agree it's an acceptable way to describe personality, recognizing both its main categories and the more detailed aspects within them.
-This ongoing research shows just how adaptable and relevant the model continues to be in modern psychology.
-The five-factor model was among the first personality models in psychology derived from empirical research into natural-language data which found consistent correlations between the adjectives people use to describe themselves.
-Today, the five-factor model underlies most contemporary personality research, and the model has been described as one of the major breakthroughs of quantitative behavioural science.
-The five-factor structure has been confirmed by many subsequent studies across cultures and languages, which have replicated the original model and reported largely similar factors.
+The Big Five is not theory-driven but a statistical investigation of certain descriptors that tend to cluster.